-The Hahn-Banach theorem was presented with great generality, real and complex version, followed consequently by an important separation theorem.
+The Hahn-Banach theorem was presented with great generality, real and complex version, followed by an important separation theorem, consequence of it.

 These results were specified for normed spaces and then for a subclass of these spaces: the Hilbert spaces.
-That is, they were reformulated for Hilbert spaces using the Riesz representation theorem.
+Better saying, they were reformulated for Hilbert spaces using the Riesz representation theorem.

-Examples of the fruitfulness of the results presented are patent in the last section, where it is shown that they permit to obtain important results, for the applications, as the Kuhn-Tucker theorem in finite and infinite dimension.
-Now the basic structures considered were real Hilbert spaces.
+Examples of the fruitfulness of the results presented are patent in the last two sections, where it is shown that they permit to obtain important results, for the applications, as the Kuhn-Tucker and the Minimax theorems.
+Now the structures considered were the real Hilbert spaces.
 The problems studied were convex optimization problems in which, it is well known, the separation theorems are a key tool.